cid-chen/react-mvvm-component/README.md

 Lightweight 6KB, supports React 17–19, integrates seamlessly with legacy projects and existing components.

-High readability and easy maintenance for building more elegant, stable applications.
+High readability and easy maintenance for building more elegant, stable React applications.
 <br/><br/>

 ## MVVM component is still a function component !